Monzo

 Originally operating through a mobile app and a prepaid debit card, in April 2017 its UK banking licence restrictions were lifted, enabling it to offer a full current account.
-As of July 2022, Monzo had over 5.8 million customers.
-Their most recent financial results issued in July 2022, showed an annual net loss of £119M (an increase from the £116.2M lost in the previous year) on revenue of £154.2M.
+As of August 2025, Monzo reported having more than 12.5 million personal banking customers.
+Their most recent financial results, issued in June 2025, showed an annual net profit of £94.5 million (an increase from the £8.7 million in the previous year) on revenue of £1.2B.

 History

+2015–2017: Early growth

 Monzo Bank was founded as Mondo in 2015 by Tom Blomfield, Jonas Huckestein, Jason Bates, Paul Rippon and Gary Dolman.
 The team originally met whilst working at Starling Bank.
-In February 2016, Monzo set the record for "quickest crowd-funding campaign in history" when it raised £1m in 96 seconds via the Crowdcube investment platform.
+In February 2016, Monzo set the record for "quickest crowd-funding campaign in history" when it raised £1 million in 96 seconds via the Crowdcube investment platform.

-Two weeks prior to the name change, Monzo was granted a restricted banking licence, by the Prudential Regulation Authority and the Financial Conduct Authority and in April 2017 these restrictions were lifted.
-Monzo had a number of prepaid debit cards in operation which it issued to users for testing purposes.
-These cards were in use until current accounts were made available to all and the prepaid programme was closed on 4 April 2018.
+On 15 May 2016, Monzo was named the 59th top startup in Startups.co.uk's annual Startups 100 ranking.